 Special attention should be given to outdoor adventure opportunities for Cub Scouts, Sea Scouts and Venturers.
 If Cubmasters, Sea Scout Skippers and Venturing Advisors have proper information at hand, they are more likely to take their units outdoors.
-This project may take more work and time and cost more money to produce, but a useful outdoor program booklet for Cub Scouts and a high-adventure booklet for Sea Scouts and Venturers is a service that should be considered by every lodge.
 Scouting America has an excellent resource, Passport to High Adventure, that is useful in planning high-adventure programs for older Scouts, Sea Scouts and Venturers.

 Sample visit timetable.
-The sample "Camping Promotion Visit Timetable" on page 15 was developed by a lodge, based on one designed for the council camping committee.
+The sample "Camping Promotion Visit Timetable" on page 13 was developed by a lodge, based on one designed for the council camping committee.
 It provides an effective method for recruiting, training, and scheduling unit visitation teams.
 This timetable may also be adapted to other phases of the lodge's program such as unit elections, a "Where to Go Camping" project, or a service or Ordeal weekend.
 The success of the lodge in camping promotion depends on its ability to meet deadlines.
 Remember, a lodge's camping promotion effort must be carried out in cooperation with council and district camping committees at all times.